ryanhefner/react-contentful/README.md

 ### `Query`

-In this example, the `Query` component that creates a `query` parameter that filters `Page` content types from Contentful based on the `slug` field set on published `Page` content models.
+In this example, the `Query` component accepts a `query` parameter that filters `Page` content types from Contentful based on the `slug` field set on published `Page` content models.